 Testing with an Authenticator

-Alternatively, you could wait to put your survey elements under the Authenticator until you are done testing.
+If you don’t want to test the authenticator itself, but the survey, you can bypass you authenticator by selecting Ignore Validation in the Survey Preview.
+Alternatively, you can wait to put your survey elements under the Authenticator until you are done testing.